AgoraIO-Usecase/agora-live/Android/scenes/voice/README.md

 ## Prerequisites

-- Android Studio 3.5 or higher.
+- Android Studio 4.0 or higher
-- Android SDK API Level 21 or higher.
+- Android SDK API Level 24 or higher
-- A mobile device that runs Android 5.0 or higher.
+- A mobile device that runs Android 7.0 or higher

 ## Project Setup